MrLuisAmador/docker-4laravel/README.md

 Open up your browser of choice to [http://localhost:8080](http://localhost:8080) and you should see your Laravel app running as intended.

 Happy coding and go read the [Laravel](https://laravel.com/docs) docs for framework help.

+I have built in some extra tools to make running commands within your container environment simple.
+This is helpful to stop from having to ssh into your docker container to run shell commands.
+As for an example, an artisan commands.

+./shell SSH into your project docker environment. ( The only commmand I have working so far. )

+./composer Run composer commmands.

+./artisan Run artisan commands.